roccodev/bdat-rs/docs/MODERN.md

 Pairs must be ordered by hash, as the game runs a binary search to look them up.

+In 3, there must not be duplicate hashes, and there must be an entry for each row.
+This is relaxed in XDE (likely to ease porting of X tables): duplicates are still not allowed, but the table may be incomplete.
+In XDE, the row ID table has its size bounded by the start of the row section.
+In 3, the game reads as many entries as there are rows.

 ## Column info

 Column names are always hashed.
 When reading the column name, a 32-bit value should be expected.